01binary/zeroweb/src/articles/personal-mba.md

 ## conclusion

-This book is loaded with great content, and this review only scratches the surface.
-A recommended read for those who aspire to be *high performers*!
+This book offers a lot of great advice on planning and executing successful projects.
+It teaches you how to set the right goals, how to reach them efficiently while steering clear of human cognitive biases, and how to keep what you build running long enough to benefit.
+I recommend this read for anyone who aspires to be a high performer at work.